 Topics Notes Student and Family How have you reached out to your students' parents/guardians?
 Connections How have you familiarized yourself with your students?
 How are you using this as a resource for planning?
-Successes and Challenges What successes have you had?
-What challenges are you encountering?
+Successes and What successes have you had?
+Challenges What challenges are you encountering?
 What have you learned from these experiences?
-Unit Plan and Impact on Student Learning Project Progress on your Unit Plan.
+Unit Plan and Impact on Progress on your Unit Plan.
 What are your concerns?
-Review the collection of data (assessments).
-Does your pre-assessment and post-assessment measure all of your goals?
-Do you have at least on mid-formative assessment measuring each goal?
+Student Learning Project Review the collection of data (assessments).
+Does your pre-assessment and post-assessment measure all your goals?
+Do you have at least one mid-formative assessment measuring each goal?
 (There can be a separate mid-formative assessment for each goal) How will you provide, and document, feedback on each assessment?
 (This is required on the Impact on Student Learning) REMINDER: Save a Below Average, Average, Above Average assessment for each assessment in your unit plan.
+Review Appendix H and I for requirements.
 InTASC Standards Artifact #3 Look through InTASC Standard Artifact #3 folder to determine your progress on collection of this artifact.
 How will you evidence your knowledge of all ten InTASC Standards?
+Discuss options for InTASC standard artifacts in your areas of need yet.
+Videotape various lessons (required to have four video clips as artifacts in presentation - See Appendix J for more information of the requirements).
+Professional Application Begin preparing your application materials: Letter of Interest, Resume, Packet Certificates and Awards, Letters of Recommendations (DSU Professors, Cooperating Teacher, University Supervisors, School Administrators, others in the Education field)